roman-xo/firefox-start-page/README.md

   git clone https://github.com/roman-xo/firefox-start-page
   ```

-- Set `index.html` as your browser's homepage or new tab page
+- Set `index.html` as your browser's homepage or new tab page (using an extension)
 - Replace all info with your own